harrisonlab/phytophthora_fragariae/README.md

 done
 ```

-##C)Identify genes with transmembrane domains
+### C)Identify genes with transmembrane domains

-WARNING: This has a high false positive rate - modified from the base script to allow greedy/conservative
+WARNING: This has a high false positive rate
+modified from the base script to allow greedy/conservative

 ```bash
 for Proteome in $(ls gene_pred/annotation/P.fragariae/*/*_genes_incl_ORFeffectors.pep.fasta)